Use customer journeys to create automated campaigns

 View milestones in the customer journey life cycle

 Customer journeys pass through many states while you create, edit, and run them.
 You can now view a full history of these milestones for any customer journey.
-To see them, open any live or previously live journey, go to its Designer tab, make sure no tile is selected, and then view the Data panel.
+To see the milestone history, open any live or previously live journey, go to the Designer tab, and view the Journey milestones panel on the right side of the page.

 Customer journey tiles reference